The Large Scale Structure of Space-Time

-The Large Scale Structure of Space–Time is a 1973 treatise on the theoretical physics of spacetime by the physicist Stephen Hawking and the mathematician George Ellis.
-It is intended for specialists in general relativity rather than newcomers.
+The Large Scale Structure of Space-Time is a 1973 treatise on the theoretical physics of spacetime by the physicist Stephen Hawking and the mathematician George Ellis.
+It is intended for specialists in general relativity rather than newcomers or the general public.

 Background

-In the mid-1970s, advances in the technologies of astronomical observations – radio, infrared, and X-ray astronomy – opened up the Universe of exploration.
+In the mid-1970s, advances in the technologies of astronomical observations—radio, infrared, and X-ray astronomy—enabled exploration of the Universe at large.
 New tools became necessary.
 In this book, Hawking and Ellis attempt to establish the axiomatic foundation for the geometry of four-dimensional spacetime as described by Albert Einstein's general theory of relativity and to derive its physical consequences for singularities, horizons, and causality.
 Whereas the tools for studying Euclidean geometry were a straightedge and a compass, those needed to investigate curved spacetime are test particles and light rays.
-According to the mathematical physicist John Baez from the University of California, Riverside, The Large Scale Structure of Space–Time was "the first book to provide a detailed description of the revolutionary topological methods introduced by Penrose and Hawking in the early seventies."
+According to the mathematical physicist John Baez from the University of California, Riverside, The Large Scale Structure of Space-Time was the first book to offer a detailed account of the "revolutionary" techniques in differential topology developed by Roger Penrose and Hawking.

-Hawking co-wrote the book with Ellis, while he was postdoctoral fellow at the University of Cambridge.
-In his 1988 book A Brief History of Time, he describes The Large Scale Structure of Space–Time as "highly technical" and unreadable for the layperson.
+This book was based on previous work by Hawking, Penrose, and Robert Geroch on the causal structure of spacetime.
+Hawking co-wrote the book with Ellis, while he was a postdoctoral fellow at the University of Cambridge.

 The book, now considered a classic, has also appeared in paperback format and has been reprinted many times.
 A fiftieth anniversary edition was published by Cambridge University Press in February 2023.